 But, back to the Yashica-A. It’s a pretty basic camera, arguably about halfway between my Kodak Duaflex II and a Rolleiflex in terms of complexity and capability.
 Unlike the Duaflex, you can at least adjust the aperture and shutter speed on the Yashica-A, and — gasp! — focus the lens.

-Based on what I can find online, this camera appears to have been made in 1961, just a few years after it was introduced to the market.
-The camera was sold new for roughly $30 — about $285 or so in today’s money.
+Based on what I can find online, my particular camera appears to have been made in 1961, just a few years after it was introduced to the market.
+The camera was sold new for roughly US$30 — about US$285 or so in today’s money.
 It was the lowest priced, most basic model in the Yashica TLR lineup of the day, but as you’ll see below, it’s hardly a slacker.

 If you want to take a deep dive — a very deep dive — on this or other Yashica TLRs, you’ll easily get lost reading through the voluminous information provided by Paul Sokk on his excellent web site, yashicatlr.com.
 The information is so detailed and so esoteric that it can be a little overwhelming, but I appreciate the fact that his level of interest in the Yashica TLRs has resulted in such a comprehensive web site for the benefit of all.

-This is also a manual camera, so you may want an exposure meter.
+This is also a manual camera, so you may both need, and want, an exposure meter.
 To support flash shots in this exact scenario, I chose the Gossen Sixtomat F2, which is capable of metering flash when needed.

 As for the bracket, I chose this Vello CB-600 from B&H Photo.
 It’s less than $10, mounts to the tripod connector on the bottom of the camera, and works nicely.
 The only down side?
 Doing a ceiling bounce shot with the flash unit while looking down through the waist-level finder may not work so well; your head is likely at least partially in the way of the light when the flash goes off.
 A bracket with a handle where the flash can be positioned higher may be a better solution for bounce shots.

 The ground glass focusing screen was dirty — inside and out.
 When I got it home, I removed the waist-level viewfinder assembly from the top, which exposed the fixed mirror (which was filthy) and the underside of the ground glass (also filthy).
 How that area came to be so dirty is a mystery, as the inside of the camera body itself was perfectly clean.
 Some very careful cleaning later, I reassembled it and things were happy-happy all around.
-(I wouldn’t normally clean a viewfinder mirror, but compressed air didn’t do the job; denatured alcohol and a microfiber cloth were required to de-grub it, along with the ground glass.)
+I wouldn’t normally clean a viewfinder mirror, but compressed air didn’t do the job, and this camera isn’t exactly priceless; denatured alcohol and a microfiber cloth were required to de-grub it, along with the ground glass, and both came out damage-free.

 That manual film advance is one of the camera’s downsides depending on how you look at it.
 I have no issue advancing my own film, but…